Take this opportunity to learn about the Canadian Yukon Territory.

 The economy of the Yukon is based heavily on its rich natural resources.
-Mining is the Yukon's largest industry, accounting for more than 30 percent of the territory’s economy.
-The importance of mining to the Yukon dates back to the end of the 19th century when a sizable discovery of gold led to the Klondike Gold Rush which saw between 30000-40000 people arrive in the territory in mere months, an event which set in motion the creation of the Yukon territory itself.
+Mining is the Yukon's largest industry.
+The importance of mining to the Yukon dates back to the end of the 19th century when a sizable discovery of gold led to the Klondike Gold Rush which saw between 30,000-40,000 people arrive in the territory in mere months, an event which set in motion the creation of the Yukon territory itself.

 Business and administrative occupations make up the community's second-largest employment field after natural resources.
-In addition, government is a major source of economic activity in the capital city of Whitehorse, accounting for 20% of total employment.
+In addition, government is a major source of economic activity in the capital city of Whitehorse, accounting for a significant portion of total employment.
 The economy of the Yukon has been gradually diversifying, and tourism now provides a sizeable portion of Yukon jobs and services.
-Seasonal unemployment in Whitehorse varies between 6.5% in June to slightly above 4% in December, consistently below the Canadian average.
+Unemployment in Whitehorse currently sits at roughly 7%, but varies seasonally.

 Yukon Standard of Living

 The cost of living in Whitehorse is generally higher than in southern Canadian communities.
 It is lower on average, however, than the cost of living elsewhere in the Yukon or in communities in many parts of northern Canada. .
-Average personal yearly income in the Yukon exceeds $45000, making it possible to maintain a high standard of living that matches other areas of Canada.
+Average family yearly income in the Yukon exceeds $94,000, making it possible to maintain a high standard of living that matches other areas of Canada.

 A major portion of work in the Yukon is done on a seasonal basis, and standard weekly earnings exceed the Canadian average.
 In addition, the Yukon has no territorial sales tax.
-The minimum wage has just been increased to $8.93/hr, making it among the highest in Canada.
+The minimum wage is currently $10.86/hr.

 Yukon Residential Housing

 One of the more appealing aspects of the high standard of living in the Yukon is the affordability of owning your own home.
 Suitable and affordable housing is readily available in the Yukon.
-Real estate sales show housing prices in Whitehorse to average close to $170,000.
-Prices range significantly according to neighbourhood, from a low of about $120,000 to a high of about $191,000.
-The average rent, as measured by the Census in 2001, was $716.
+Real estate sales show housing prices in Whitehorse to average roughly $384,500.
+Prices range significantly according to neighbourhood.

 Throughout Canada, all citizens and permanent residents under the age of 20 are entitled to an education through to the end of secondary school provided by the government free of cost.
 The Yukon territory provides a comprehensive public education program from kindergarten through to grade 12.
 In addition, the public school system has extensive apprenticeship and co-operative education programs to build work skills in youth.
 The Yukon Territory's schools follow the curriculum developed by the neighbouring province of British Columbia.